-Glenn’s student-athletes have also excelled in the classroom.
-Overall, 32 Orange and White-clad athletes have collected 43 CRCA National Scholar-Athlete honors during Glenn’s tenure.
+Glenn's student-athletes have also excelled in the classroom.
+Overall, Tennessee has now earned 62 CRCA Scholar-Athlete awards since the 2001 season.
 Under Glenn, the UT program has seen two of its athletes picked to back-to-back ESPN the Magazine Academic All-District IV squads.
-Most recently, Libuse Bruncvíkova’ earned a place on ESPN The Magazine Academic All-District IV second-team.
+Most recently, Libuse Bruncvíkova' earned a place on ESPN The Magazine Academic All-District IV second-team.
 Bargreen also picked up second-team accolades from the College Sports Information Directors of America (CoSIDA) in both 2004 and 2005, while Kacey Montgomery garnered the honors in 2002 and 2003.
 Montgomery grabbed a spot on the CoSIDA Academic All-America At-Large First Team both years and received the Edsouth Lady Vol Scholar-Athlete of the Year award in 2002.
-Marissa Allen was presented with the Helen B. Watson Award, given to the Women’s Volunteer athlete with the highest GPA, in both 2004 and 2005.
-Most recently in 2015, 18 student-athletes were named to the SEC Academic Honor Roll and three freshmen were named to the First-Year SEC Academic Honor Roll.
-Sixteen student-athletes were named to the Big 12 Academic All-Conference Team this past season.
+Marissa Allen was presented with the Helen B. Watson Award, given to the Women's Volunteer athlete with the highest GPA, in both 2004 and 2005.
+Most recently in 2016, 12 student-athletes were named to the SEC Academic Honor Roll and nine freshmen were named to the First-Year SEC Academic Honor Roll.
+Thirteen student-athletes were named to the Big 12 Academic All-Conference Team this past season.

-Tennessee moved into the Big 12 Conference for rowing in 2015 as the squad posted a third place finish in the conference championship as boats finished in all four of the major races (First Varsity Eight, Second Varsity Eight, First Varsity Four and Second Varsity Four).
+2015 was the first season in the Big 12 for Tennessee rowing as the squad posted a third place finish in the conference championship as boats finished in all four of the major races (First Varsity Eight, Second Varsity Eight, First Varsity Four and Second Varsity Four).
 Sarah McAuliffe , Whitney Wolfe and McDarragh Minnock were named to the Big 12 All-Conference Team.
 McAuliffe also earned an NCAA Postgraduate scholarship for her work in the classroom and Kaitlan Aries was named a NSCA Strength & Conditioning All-American.

 In 2014, the Tennessee rowing team posted a second place finish at the C-USA Championship, and was narrowly edged by Oklahoma in the day's final race, the varsity eight grand final.
 Seniors Liz Dickson and Rachel White, and junior Sarah McAuliffe were named to the All-Conference Team.
 The Collegiate Rowing Coaches Association (CRCA) honored senior Liz Dickson naming her to the South First Team All-Region, propelling Tennessee's all-time CRCA First- and Second-Team accolades to 41.
 During the spring, Tennessee's 2V8+ was recognized as C-USA's Boat of the Week after its performance at the Clemson Invitational.